Things to do

 Created by William Aislabie in the 18th century, Hackfall is a stunning woodland site set in a 350ft gorge up the hill from Mickley, with lakes, waterfalls, follies and an intricate network of paths to explore stretching along the banks of the River Ure.
 Hackfall boasts spectacular views across the Yorkshire hills and ancient woodland.
 Nineteenth century writers hailed it as one of the most beautiful woodlands in the country while romantic landscape artist Turner painted and sketched here.
 In 2011, Dame Judi Dench chose North Yorkshire's Hackfall Woods in a new list of celebrities' favourite winter woods in the UK.
 Click here and here to read all about it.

 - Lightwater Valley Theme Park - 3 miles away with Europe’s longest roller coaster.
-Entry only £16 per person when
+Discounted Entry when

 - Lightwater Country Shopping Village - 3 miles at Lightwater Valley (free entry), with over 40,000 square feet of undercover retail space.